storiesjs/stories/packages/core/src/components/preview/readme.md

-# stories-preview
+# str-preview

-The stories-preview is a wrapper container for stories-renderer component.
-It utilises stories-zoom component to manage visual size of the rendering content.
+The str-preview is a wrapper container for str-renderer component.
+It utilises str-zoom component to manage visual size of the rendering content.

 <!-- Auto Generated Below -->